 While individual countries may have other technologies and forms of ID such as RFID and 2D barcode the simplicity and universality of the humble MRZ has meant that its use has and likely will persevere for a long time indeed.

-The MRZ on a passport is read using Optical Character Recognition (OCR).
-Anyone that has travelled beyond their own country border will have experienced their passport being read multiple times.
+Machine Readable Passports are read using Optical Character Recognition (OCR).
+Anyone that has traveled beyond their own country border will have experienced their passport being read multiple times.
 Whether your passport was held flat on a scanner or swiped it would have been read with OCR technology and the data on your passport captured.

 How do go about integrating a scanner into a tablet?

-Fortunately the very same company that produces OCR devices for many passport issuing countries makes a variety of OEM modules ready for integration into customised devices.
+Fortunately, the very same company that produces OCR devices for many passport issuing countries makes a variety of OEM modules ready for integration into customized devices.
 That same company happens to be British.
 Ultimately the success of this project lies in our ability to rapidly develop custom solutions based on longstanding rugged tablet platforms.

 The project brief